 The greenhouse gas footprint of hydropower has long been questioned in both scientific and policy spheres, especially with regard to emissions caused by the creation of a reservoir.
-In certain conditions, a reservoir created by a hydropower reservoir will release greenhouse gases due to the decomposition of flooded organic material.
+In certain conditions, a reservoir will release greenhouse gases due to the decomposition of flooded organic material.
 Emissions from reservoirs therefore tend to be highest in the first 10 to 20 years immediately following reservoir impoundment, then decrease over time.
 In other conditions, a reservoir may act as carbon sink: absorbing more emissions than it emits.

 Emissions relating to the construction and operation of a reservoir vary depending on its type, size and location.
 Once filled, factors such as a reservoir’s depth and shape, the amount of sun reaching its floor, and wind speed, affect the different biogeochemical pathways by which CO₂ and CH₄ are created and released to the atmosphere.